JonathanFrederick/python_challenge/README.md

-## SPOILER WARNING for anyone planning try pythonchallenge.com
+## SPOILER WARNING for anyone planning to try pythonchallenge.com